ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-06-04-381000_cam.webp" description="" %}

-After making a wish, I watched Baagii pour out 3 cups of koumice, flinging each skyward.
+After making a wish, I watched Baagii pour out 3 cups of kumis, flinging each skyward.
 Finishing his ritual, he looked my way and noticed I had been watching him.
 He smiled.
-Back in the car, he spoke with Anuka and she translated to us that he was sharing his koumice with nature.
+Back in the car, he spoke with Anuka and she translated to us that he was sharing his kumis with nature.
 It gave me pause.
 Baagii's spiritual connection to the land is palpable.
 He believes in these practices.
 This is how he lives.

 The full journey from Murun to Tsagaannuur is around 9 hours.
 Understandably, improved road conditions drive much of the election cycle.
 Candidates visit all the villages by helicopter, and then sing about promises of road infrastructure.
 Famous people are ushered in and perform concerts, and free vodka is handed out to restore voter faith from the last election.
 But post election, the promises of roads fade like the distant hum of their departing helicopters.